-we will refer the book by Brakto, and the book by Bramer for our programs.
+In class, we have seen the programs for family tree.
+Now we will see the programs that have been given in syllabus. we will refer the book by $Brakto^1$, and the book by $Bramer^2$ for our programs.
 We use the swipl in Linux.
 All these programs have been compiled and run in my system.